Enjoy Your Recovery.

 37. Read up on a topic you’ve always wanted to know more about or take an online

-38. Sign up for Facebook and become our friend.
+38. Sign up for Facebook and make more friends.

 39. Color…when was the last time you did that?
 And it’s a great stress reliever.